tomsterBG/godot/modules/my_gdscript/tests/README.md

 - `use_single_quotes: boolean = false`: Configures the corresponding editor setting for the test.
 - `add_node_path_literals: boolean = false`: Configures the corresponding editor setting for the test.
 - `add_string_name_literals: boolean = false`: Configures the corresponding editor setting for the test.
 - `scene: String`: Allows to specify a scene which is opened while autocompletion is performed.
-If this is not set the test runner will search for a `.tscn` file with the same basename as the GDScript file.
+If this is not set the test runner will search for a `.tscn` file with the same basename as the MyGDScript file.
 If that isn't found either, autocompletion will behave as if no scene was opened.
 - `node_path: String`: The node path of the node which holds the current script inside of the scene.
 Defaults to the scene root node.

 `[output]` specifies the expected results for the test.
 The following key are supported: